lxucs/lxucs.github.io/index.md

 Processing (NLP), advised by Dr. [Jinho Choi](https://www.emorynlp.org/faculty/jinho-choi).
 I have been working on NLP-related research projects on the following subjects: (1) various document understanding tasks, including coreference resolution, information extraction, machine reading comprehension (2) cross-lingual transfer on downstream tasks (3) language model scoring.

-My current research focus is on **information extraction**, and I am interested in several directions: (1) under an open-domain / weakly-supervised setting (2) building an unified approach for different extraction tasks.
+My current research focus is on **information extraction**, and I am interested in several directions: (1) under an open-domain / weakly-supervised setting (2) building a unified approach for different extraction tasks.
 I am also interested in **dialogue** domain tasks, such as IE on dialogues, dialogue management and generation.

 ## News